-This sequel to Manning’s Balkan trilogy follows Guy and Harriet Pringle as they flee the German advance from Greece and settle in Egypt.
+This sequel to Manning’s Balkan Trilogy follows British nationals Guy and Harriet Pringle as they flee east from the German army’s advance and settle in Egypt.
 Once again Manning introduces the reader to an unforgettable cast of characters—swindlers, actors, soldiers, and diplomats—and brings to life WWII as it was lived in a grippingly specific place and time.

 Olivia Manning’s great subject is the lives of ordinary people caught up in history.
 In both School for Love and The Balkan Trilogy, she offers a rich and psychologically nuanced story of life on the precipice.